-Requests to use alternate signatures or logos must be made in writing and transmitted via the respective chancellor or vice president to the vice president for student affairs and university/community relations.
+Requests to use alternate signatures or logos must be made in writing and transmitted via the respective chancellor or vice president to the associate vice president for external affairs and university relations.
 The request must state the exceptional circumstances that warrant deviation from the university signature system.
 The following criteria will be considered:

 - Does the entity constitute an independent public attraction and/or and commercial operation that has established historical equity in its insignia?
 This exception does not apply to units whose primary purpose is delivery of credit or non-credit training.

 - Is the entity a non–degree-granting, independent research unit that has historical equity in and widespread recognition of its identity mark?